bencz/cc/README.md

 ## License

-This project is provided as-is for educational purposes.
+This project is licensed under the **Unlicense** - a public domain dedication.

+This means you can copy, modify, distribute and perform the work, even for commercial purposes, all without asking permission.

+See the [LICENSE](LICENSE) file for details, or visit: https://unlicense.org/